rajinir/microservices-kubernetes-sample/README.md

 # microservices-kubernetes-sample

-Hope you have a VM with ubuntu and atleast 2VCPUs, 8GB RAM and 30GB HardDisk
+Hope you have a VM with ubuntu and atleast 2VCPUs, 16GB RAM and 30GB HardDisk

 ## Section1.
 Pre-Reqs – Done

-1. Login using ssh and run the pre_reqs
+1. Login using ssh and run the pre_reqs script

 ```
 git clone https://github.com/rajinir/microservices-kubernetes-sample